Diocese of Zaria

-The Roman Catholic Diocese of Zaria (Zarien(sis)) is a diocese located in the city of Zaria, Kaduna State in the Ecclesiastical province of Kaduna in Nigeria.
+The Diocese of Zaria (Zarien(sis)) is a Latin Church ecclesiastical territory of diocese of the Catholic Church in Nigeria.
+The diocese's episcopal see is Zaria, Kaduna State.
+The Diocese of Zaria is a suffragan in the ecclesiastical province of the metropolitan Archdiocese of Kaduna in Nigeria.

 History

 On 5 December 2000, the Diocese of Zaria was established from the Metropolitan Archdiocese of Kaduna.